swoicik/swoicik.github.io/_posts/2022-02-24-thoughts-on-crypto.md

 This was a pretty popular topic of conversation when I first followed crypto.
 This might have more to do with where I was coming from.
 I was doing a lot of work in cybersecurity and this was driving people crazy in that industry.

-The work crypto meant different things to different industries.
+The word crypto meant different things to different industries.
 Cryptocurrencies won out though.
 I can confindently say that if your are saying crypto, you are talking about cryptocurrencies now.

 This post has turned into a bit more than some quick thoughts.
 If this was helpful or you have any questions, please let me know.
 To comment on or ask, join the [discussion page](https://github.com/swoicik/swoicik.github.io/discussions/26) or message me on [twitter](https://twitter.com/swoicik).